Meta-learning via Language Model In-context Tuning: Results

 \subsection{Sensitivity Analysis}

 We analyze the sensitivity of in-context tuning accuracy with respect to example ordering, example choices, and instruction wording, and compare it with prompting raw LMs.
 Let $I$ denote a random selection of task instruction, $S_T$ a random unordered set of few-shot training examples with size $K$, $\sigma$ a random permutation of $K$ examples.
-Therefore, the accuracy $\mu$ is a function of these three random variables, i.e. $\mu: (S_T, \sigma, I) \mapsto [0, 1]$.
-We can decompose the total variance of $\mu$ into its variance w.r.t. each of the three random variables, since they are independent:
+The accuracy $\mu$ is a function of these three random variables, i.e. $\mu: (S_T, \sigma, I) \mapsto [0, 1]$.
+We can decompose the total variance of $\mu$ into its variance w.r.t. each of the three random variables, since they are independent (order variance is independent to choice variance because $S_T$ is \emph{unordered}):

 We analyze each type of variance below.